database64128/CubicBot/README.md

 - This project is licensed under [GPLv3](LICENSE).
 - The icons are from [Material Design Icons](https://materialdesignicons.com/) and are licensed under the [Pictogrammers Free License](https://dev.materialdesignicons.com/license).
 - [`System.CommandLine`](https://github.com/dotnet/command-line-api) is licensed under the MIT license.
-- `System.Linq.Async` and `System.Interactive.Async` are from [dotnet/reactive](https://github.com/dotnet/reactive).
-They are licensed under the MIT license.
 - [`Telegram.Bot`](https://github.com/TelegramBots/Telegram.Bot) and [`Telegram.Bot.Extensions.Polling`](https://github.com/TelegramBots/Telegram.Bot.Extensions.Polling) are licensed under the MIT license.

 © 2024 database64128